Azure/CCOInsights/deliveryGuide.md

 ## Resource Providers requirements
 <div style="text-align: justify">
-Although some of the Resource Providers should be enabled by default, you need to make sure that at least the **Microsoft.Advisor** and the **Microsoft.Security** are registered across all the customer subscriptions if you want to provide optimizations recommendations and resources availability information.
+Although some of the Resource Providers should be enabled by default, you need to make sure that at least the **Microsoft.Advisor** and the **Microsoft.Security** are registered across all the customer subscriptions if you want to provide optimizations recommendations and resources availability information.<br><br>

 Registering these 3 Resource Providers has no cost or performance penalty on the customer subscription:

 1. Click on **Subscriptions**.
 1. Click on the Subscription name you want to configure.
 1. Click on **Resource Providers**.